 Satellite customer service is the worst of the worst.

 Internet service providers already have a terrible reputation for customer service and satellite providers are at the bottom of that already low ranking.
-Consumer Reports reader scores gave HughesNet a 52, the lowest out of all internet providers, and Exede at 53 is not much better.
+Consumer Reports reader scores gave HughesNet a 52 in customer satisfaction, the lowest out of all internet providers, and Exede at 53 is not much better.
 That means barely half of satellite internet customers are satisfied with their service.
-Granted, some of those ratings could be a result of the nature of satellite internet.
-The value of price for speed is pretty terrible in comparison to cable and fiber-optic providers, but that’s a necessary evil with the limited technology.
-If satellite is your only option, brace yourself for poor communication and potential billing discrepancies.
+Granted, some of those ratings could be a result of the nature of satellite internet, and it was 2016 the last time Consumer Reports surveyed users — before Hughesnet launched its new, speedier satellite.
+Overall scores could improve, but tf you're signing up for satellite internet, brace yourself for frustrating communication with your provider.